fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 right level of abstraction and deep references providing new and meaningful insights, but I was missing context in others.

-This is both the biggest strength as well as weakness of this book: the large amount of assumed-to-be-known references allows for deeply insightful and concise high-level arguments, rarely seen in a book.
+This is both the biggest strength and weakness of this book: the large amount of assumed-to-be-known references allows for deeply insightful and concise high-level arguments, rarely seen in a book.
 At the same time, unfamiliarity makes for a partially confusing read.
 It was still possible to follow and understand most arguments without a full grasp of the context in the majority cases, but their comprehension would have provided significantly deeper insights.

 ### Tangents
 There is a similar dichotomy to the numerous tangents that were made: I